 The current setup is in JSON only.
-An interface for configuration will follow soon.
+An interface for configuration should be available in the next major release.
 The business rules always run in the context of the service user which is the Super Admin.
 Therefore only Super Admins have access to Business Rules in the Settings Menu.
 Otherwise users can configure actions as business rules they are not allowed to perform.

 In the meantime please contact firstname.lastname@example.org if you have questions or would like to discuss possible business rules for your Picturepark.

-If available please send over your workflows and business processes (BPMN) to validate the setup.
+If available please send over your documented workflows and business processes (BPMN) so we can validate the setup in Picturepark Content Platform.

-Adding or removing permission sets: Removing all or specific permission sets assigned to a content item when a layer is added to the content item.
+Assigning or unassigning permission sets: Removing all or specific permission sets assigned to a content item when a layer is added to the content item.
 For example, if a user were to add a layer for archiving purposes to a content item, this could then trigger the content to become inaccessible for select user groups.

-Assigning to or removing tags or layers from fields based on entries in other fields.
-This is helpful if, for example, a photographer uploads files and sets certain tags which then in turn add a tag such as “To be approved”.
+Assigning or unassigning layers and entering field values: This is helpful if, for example, a photographer uploads files and sets certain tags which then in turn add a tag such as “To be approved”.
 Or, a “multimedia” layer for capturing video-specific information could be added automatically on the upload of video or audio files, already populated with default values such as copyright mentions.
 This feature only supports static values at the moment, no dynamic values are resolved via the lookup of referenced items; which is scheduled for a later release.

 Sending messages to an integration if particular conditions are met.
 For example, once the above bespoke photographer has completed his upload, an integrated system can become notified about new content that requires approval, e.g tasking a user user with approval via a third party system.